readyplayerme/UnrealExamples/Content/ReadyPlayerMe/RuntimeRetargeting/README.md

 # Use cases

 Runtime retargeting comes with some performance overhead.
 Another downside is that two meshes will be places on the scene for a single avatar, even though one of them will never be visible.

-It is very easy to use, since no new animations need to be created.
-It solves the IK issues between the incompatible skeletons.
+It is very easy to use, since no new animations need to be created. `Control rig` doesn't need to be created for the IK since the control rig will be applied to the `Mannequin`.
 For prototyping, runtime retargeting will save some development time.

+For the female characters, runtime retargeting will have better results because at runtime the female skeleton will be used for retargeting.

 # Map